Consolidated Fund: Scotland

 The Westminster Parliament provides a sum of money annually to provide a budget for the Scottish Government and fund the operation of the Scottish Parliament and the salaries for judges of Scottish courts.
 This money is transferred from the UK Consolidated Fund into an account known as the Scottish Consolidated Fund.

-If the income tax varying powers of the Scottish Parliament were to be used (the rate can be changed by plus or minus three percent), the additional revenue raised would be paid by the HM Revenue and Customs directly to the Scottish Consolidated Fund.
+If the income tax varying powers of the Scottish Parliament were to be used (the rate can be changed by plus or minus three percent), the additional revenue raised would be paid by HM Revenue and Customs directly to the Scottish Consolidated Fund.
 If the tax is reduced, then the amount paid from the UK Consolidated Fund in that year would be correspondingly reduced.

 Wales

-There is also a Welsh Consolidated Fund to provide a budget for the Welsh National Assembly.
+There is also a Welsh Consolidated Fund to provide a budget for the Welsh Government and the Senedd.

 In addition to the budget provided to the Welsh Government, the expenditures of the Welsh National Assembly, the Auditor General for Wales, and the Public Services Ombudsman for Wales are also paid directly from the Welsh Consolidated Fund.

 Payments are normally made from the fund following the passing in the Assembly of a budget motion or supplementary budget motion, proposed by the Welsh ministers.
 There are limited exceptions for emergency situations, or a failure of the Assembly to pass a budget; in addition some payments are automatically authorised by law, such as the salaries of National Assembly officials.

 The Auditor General has to authorise all payments out of the Welsh Consolidated Fund to the Welsh ministers, having checked that the expenditure has been approved by the National Assembly.